-- 1. Turning in a paper that has been purchased, borrowed, or downloaded from another student, an online term paper site, or a mail order term paper mill. - 2.
+- 1. Turning in a paper that has been purchased, borrowed, or downloaded from another student.
+This includes a paper generated by AI (artificial intelligence) technology such as ChatGPT, OpenAI, or similar programs. - 2.
 Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation. - 3.
 Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them; or missing in-text citations.